KBZS/2007-Programming-State-Exam-Lithuania/README.md

 # 2007-Programming-State-Exam-Lithuania
-The solution of the second task from 2007 IT State exam
+The solution of the second task from 2007 IT State exam Check main.cpp file